ewa-edun/EcoBuddy_OLD/README.md

 - Firestore.
    - Integerate in Leaderboard for game and waste recycled,
-   - points gotten,
+   - All the 3 cards on the home (data earned, waste recycled, current tier), ecorewards (available points, data earned, current tier), education (article reads, discussions, knowledge), community page (members, challenges, current tier).
-   - rewards claimed and method of claiming,
+   - available rewardss, points gotten, rewards claimed and method of claiming,
-   - profile levels (eco warrior and the likes),
+   - profile levels and achievements (eco warrior and the likes),
    - waste history,
    - phone number/bank account on claim rewards page.
-   - Follow and Followers logic, as well as notifications of all sorts.
-This mean there needs to be a way your profile looks to other people. they shouldnt be able to view personal details (email, phone no, etc) just your name, achievements, followers, post, and points gained.
+   - Recent Activity on home page.

 - Need API's
    - to handle claim rewards for both data and cash.